A central venous catheter is a thin, flexible tube. It is also

 contact your doctor or nurse call line if:

-Enter Q250 in the search box to learn more about "Care for Your Central Venous Catheter: Changing the Dressing."
+Enter Q250 in the search box to learn more about "Learning About Your Central Venous Catheter: Changing the Dressing."

 Current as of: